owntracks/recorder/README.md

 * raw (the lines contained in the REC file with ISO timestamp)
 * payload (basically just the payload part from RAW)

-The `ocat` utility accesses the store directly — it doesn’t use the Recorder’s REST interface. `ocat` has a daunting number of options, some combinations of which make no sense at all.
+The `ocat` utility accesses the store directly — it doesn't use the Recorder’s REST interface. `ocat` has a daunting number of options, some combinations of which make no sense at all.

 Some example uses we consider useful:

 * `ocat --list`
-   show which uers are in the store.
+   show which users are in the store.
 * `ocat --list --user jjolie`
    show devices for the specified user
 * `ocat --user jjolie --device ipad`